thomss23/VideosDB/README.md

 The *entitites* that have been modelled are as follows:
 Video
  * Of 2 types: movies and tv shows.
-The difference between the two is that tv shows contains seasons.
+The difference between the two is that tv shows contain seasons.
  * Each video has in common a title, release date, one or more genres
  * Seasons of a tv show contain a number, length of the entire season and a rating
  * Movies contain length and a rating